Branch Davidians: Rise of David Koresh

 Howell's arrival at Mount Carmel in 1981 was well received by nearly everyone at the Davidian commune.
 He had engaged in an affair with Lois Roden while he was in his early 20s and she was in her late 60s.
 Howell wanted to father a child with her, who, according to his understanding, would be the Chosen One.
 When she died, George Roden inherited the positions of prophet and leader of the sect.
 A power struggle ensued between Roden and Howell, who soon gained the loyalty of the majority of the Davidians.
-In 1984, Howell and his followers left Mount Carmel (Roden accused Howell of starting a fire that consumed a $500,000 administration building and press), which Roden subsequently renamed "Rodenville".
-Another splinter group, led by Charlie Pace, also left, and settled in Alabama.
+In 1984, Howell and his followers left Mount Carmel after Roden accused Howell of having started a fire that consumed a $500,000 administration building and press, which Roden subsequently renamed "Rodenville".
+Another splinter group, led by Charlie Pace, left and settled in Alabama.

-As an attempt to regain support, Roden challenged Howell to raise the dead, going so far as to exhume the corpse of a two-decades deceased Davidian in order to demonstrate his spiritual supremacy (Roden denied this, saying he had only been moving the community cemetery).
+As an attempt to regain support, Roden challenged Howell to raise the dead, going so far as to exhume the corpse of a two-decades–deceased Davidian in order to demonstrate his spiritual supremacy.
+(Roden denied this, saying he had only been moving the community cemetery.)
 This illegal act gave Howell an opportunity to attempt to file charges against Roden, but he was told that he needed evidence in order to substantiate the charges.
-On November 3, 1987, Howell and seven of his followers raided Mount Carmel, equipped with five .223 caliber semi-automatic rifles, two .22 caliber rifles, two 12-gauge shotguns and nearly 400 rounds of ammunition, in an apparent attempt to retake the compound.
+On November 3, 1987, Howell and seven of his followers raided Mount Carmel, equipped with five .223-caliber semi-automatic rifles, two .22-caliber rifles, two 12-gauge shotguns, and nearly four hundred rounds of ammunition, in an apparent attempt to retake the compound.
 Although Howell's group claimed that it was trying to obtain evidence of Roden's illegal activities, its members did not take a camera with them.

 The trial ended with the jury finding Howell's followers not guilty, but the jury members were unable to agree on a verdict for Howell himself.
 After his followers were acquitted, Howell invited the prosecutors to Mount Carmel for ice cream.

 It is claimed that Howell was never authorized to name his breakaway sect the "Branch Davidians", and the church which bears that name continues to represent the members of the Branch church who did not follow him.